AnIrishDuck/fajita/guide/src/0-basics.md

 In this case, we say the `knife` "cuts" the `target`.
 The result of this cut is one or zero _in_ edges, one or zero _on_ intersection points (or edges), and one or zero _out_ edges.
-This concept is incredibly powerful, and one we'll extend to more complex objects.
+This concept is incredibly powerful; we'll extend it to more complex objects.

 |![One edge cutting another](./0-edge-knife.png)|
 |:--:|